 There is no formal “hardship test.”
 This evaluation is extensive and, at times, tiresome.
 Whenever possible and appropriate, the relative and their children are evaluated.

 The aim of the assessment is to find all factors that may result in significant adversity and suffering to the qualifying relative.

 The type and severity of hardship are examined in view of whether the lawful resident remains in the United States without their immigrant husband/wife, or the possible risks of accompanying the immigrant back to their home country.

 This assessment can be a crucial finding.
 It is an essential tool in determining whether sufficient humanitarian and compassionate considerations exist to justify giving an exemption and/or permanent resident status.
-Dr. Roth’s testimony has been the most seek for report at the time of canceling a pending deportation.
+Dr. Roth’s testimony has proved crucial at the time of canceling a pending deportation.